Pippa Evans on The Now Show gives some good advice - don't touch people who don't wanna be touched, even if you wanna touch them.

-It’s remarkably odd, isn’t it, that even those things that one already knows, or are widely known generally, once they are confirmed – or perhaps just reaffirmed – can hit you for six.
+It’s remarkably odd, isn’t it, that even those things that one already know, or are widely known generally, once they are confirmed – or perhaps just reaffirmed – can hit you for six.
 This has happened to me twice recently, and one example is the “metoo” hashtag on social media.

 Many people seem to have been shocked by this thing that we all already knew – that women and persons presenting as female, feminine, or trans, and gender queer, are subject to a great deal of unwanted sexual attention and forms of violence, sexual and otherwise.
 Certainly anyone who has studied, even at basic level, criminology and/or feminism “knew” this already, just as they “know” that large percentages of these violent incidences do not figure in official statistics.